IPv4 address exhaustion: Transition mechanisms

 As the IPv4 address pool depletes, some ISPs will not be able to provide globally routable IPv4 addresses to customers.
 Nevertheless, customers are likely to require access to services on the IPv4 Internet.
 Several technologies have been developed for providing IPv4 service over an IPv6 access network.

 In ISP-level IPv4 NAT, ISPs may implement IPv4 network address translation within their networks and assign private IPv4 addresses to customers.
-This approach may allow customers to keep using existing hardware.
-Some estimates for NAT argue that US ISPs have 5-10 times the number of IPs they need in order to serve their existing customers.

-However the allocation of private IPv4 addresses to customers may conflict with private IP allocations on the customer networks.
+This approach is referred to as carrier-grade NAT (CGNAT), and may allow customers to keep using existing hardware.
+However, the allocation of private IPv4 addresses to customers may conflict with private IP allocations on the customer networks.
 Furthermore, some ISPs may have to divide their network into subnets to allow them to reuse private IPv4 addresses, complicating network administration.
 There are also concerns that features of consumer-grade NAT such as DMZs, STUN, UPnP and application-level gateways might not be available at the ISP level.
 ISP-level NAT may result in multiple-level address translation which is likely to further complicate the use of technologies such as port forwarding used to run Internet servers within private networks.
+Some estimates for NAT argue that US ISPs have 5-10 times the number of IPs they need in order to serve their existing customers, suggesting there might not be a need for CGNAT at all in some cases.

-NAT64 translates IPv6 requests from clients to IPv4 requests.
+NAT64 translates IPv6 traffic from clients to IPv4 traffic and vice versa.
 This avoids the need to provision any IPv4 addresses to clients and allows clients that only support IPv6 to access IPv4 resources.
-However this approach requires a DNS server with DNS64 capability and cannot support IPv4-only client devices.
+However, this approach requires a special NAT64 translator along with a DNS server with DNS64 capability, and cannot support IPv4-only client devices.

 DS-Lite (Dual-Stack Light) uses tunnels from the customer premises equipment to a network address translator at the ISP.
 The consumer premises equipment encapsulates the IPv4 packets in an IPv6 wrapper and sends them to a host known as the AFTR element.
 The AFTR element de-encapsulates the packets and performs network address translation before sending them to the public Internet.
 The NAT in the AFTR uses the IPv6 address of the client in its NAT mapping table.
 This means that different clients can use the same private IPv4 addresses, therefore avoiding the need for allocating private IPv4 IP addresses to customers or using multiple NATs.

 Address plus Port allows stateless sharing of public IP addresses based on TCP/UDP port numbers.
 Each node is allocated both an IPv4 address and a range of port numbers to use.
 Other nodes may be allocated the same IPv4 address but a different range of ports.
 The technique avoids the need for stateful address translation mechanisms in the core of the network, thus leaving end users in control of their own address translation.